0xs4h4/0xs4h4.github.io/_posts/2024/2024-06-20-Active-Directory-Enumeration-Local-Privilege-Escalation-Part-1.md

 ## Local Privilege Escalation

-### Scenarios which lead to privilege escalation
+### Scenarios Leading to Privilege Escalation

- - Hunting for Local Admin access on other machines
+ - Hunting for Local Admin Access: Gain local admin access on other machines.
- - Hunting for high privilege domain accounts (like a Domain Administrator)
+ - Hunting for High Privilege Domain Accounts: Target accounts like Domain Administrator.
- - Example Scenario : I have local admin access on a machine --> A Domain Admin has a session on that machine --> I steal his token and impersonate him --> Profit!
+ - Example Scenario :
+    1. I have local admin access on a machine
+    2. A Domain Admin has a session on that machine
+    3. I steal his token and impersonate him
+    4. Profit!

-### Ways of locally escalting privilege on Windows
+### Methods of Local Privilege Escalation on Windows

  - Missing Patches
  - Automated Deployment and AutoLogon password in clear text